-DEPOSITS (REFUNDABLE) 5.3.
+5.3.
+DEPOSITS (REFUNDABLE)

-STATUTORY DEPOSIT: RS.
-7,500/- | LIBRARY DEPOSIT: RS.
+STATUTORY DEPOSIT : RS.
+7,500/- | LIBRARY DEPOSIT : RS.
 7,500/-

 - 5.3.1 The deposits are to cover liabilities such as:

 - a.
 Damage of apparatus or other property

 - b.
 Wastage of materials

 - c.
 Fines

 - d.
 Hostel and dining hall dues

 - e.
 Loss of books and

 - f.
 Other dues.

-- 5.3.2 refund of the deposits.
+- 5.3.2 A request for refund of Statutory and Library deposits is to be submitted in the prescribed forms at the time of leaving the Institute.
+The form may be obtained either from the Undergraduate Office or from the Finance Section (Unit V-C).
+A student should submit the request through the Dean of the Undergraduate Program before leaving the Institute, to obtain a refund of the deposits.